auvishekdas/python-fundamentals/README.md

 * `program50.py` — Mastered Class and Object mechanics in Object-Oriented Programming (OOP) by designing a custom blueprint and dynamically creating multiple instances (`Hasan`, `Habib`) to manipulate unique attributes efficiently.
 * `program51.py` — Deepened understanding of Object-Oriented Programming (OOP) by introducing custom class methods to encapsulate object behaviors, set dynamic instance attributes using `self`, and display processed results efficiently.
 * `program52.py` — Mastered the implementation of the constructor (`__init__`) method in Object-Oriented Programming (OOP) to initialize instance attributes dynamically upon object creation and efficiently display data using custom methods.
+* `program53.py` — Applied Object-Oriented Programming (OOP) principles to solve geometric mathematical models by constructing a custom class to dynamically compute and return the area of triangles based on runtime user inputs.

 ## 🛠️ Environment
 * **IDE:** Thonny